Boys Choir of Harlem

 The Boys Choir of Harlem (also known as the Harlem Boys Choir) was a choir located in Harlem, New York City, United States.
-Its final performance was in 2007 and the group folded shortly thereafter due to several controversies, including a large budget deficit, and the death of its founder.
+Its final performance after 40 years of operation was in 2007.
+The group folded shortly thereafter due to several controversies, including a large budget deficit, and the death of its founder.

 Early years

 Founded in 1968 by Dr. Walter Turnbull at the Ephesus Seventh-day Adventist Church in Harlem, the choir grew to be more than just a performing group.
 Drawn from inner-city children in the neighborhood, the majority of the choir's members were African-American or Hispanic.
 In its early years, Rev. Frederick B. Williams gave them a base at the Church of the Intercession at 155th Street and Broadway.

 The choir established a professional school incorporating a regular academic curriculum, the Choir Academy of Harlem.
 It was supervised by the New York City Department of Education; at its peak, it had a student body of over 500 boys and girls.
 Because of staff misconduct, the group lost use of the school facility in 2006.